Table of Contents

 - This is getting called because this is the mount phase of the

-component, and in mount phase all theuseEffect
+Childcomponent, and in mount phase all theuseEffectcallbacks will be called.

 - Child: useEffect(() => {}, [count])